oracle/python-cx_Oracle/doc/connection.rst

       This attribute is an extension to the DB API definition.

+.. attribute:: Connection.ltxid

+   This read-only attribute returns the logical transaction id for the connection.
+It is used within Oracle Transaction Guard as a means of ensuring that transactions are not duplicated.
+See the Oracle documentation and the provided sample for more information.

+   .. versionadded:: development

+   .. note:

+      This attribute is an extension to the DB API definition.
+It is only available when Oracle Database 12.1 or higher is in use on both the server and the client.

 .. attribute:: Connection.maxBytesPerCharacter

    This read-only attribute returns the maximum number of bytes each character